-Time for testimony is provided during church services for individuals to give open praise, to express thanksgiving, or to honor and glorify God.
-When testifying, a person should speak from the Spirit within his or her heart.
-Testimonies should be concise and brief, giving consideration to all who would like to testify.
+Testimony is a time during a service when individuals are given the opportunity to express praise, thanksgiving, or honor to God.
+A person should speak from the Spirit within his or her heart.
+Testimonies should be concise and brief, considering all who would like to testify.

-A testimony should be uplifting and confirming in faith to the believer.
-A testimony can tell of the joy of receiving salvation, an answered prayer, a divine intervention, a person's love for the Lord, appreciation for the relevant words in the sermon, repentance, a desire to be baptized, etc.
+Testimony should be uplifting and confirming of faith to the believer.
+A testimony can tell the joy of receiving salvation, an answered prayer, a divine intervention, a person's love for the Lord, appreciation for the relevant message in the sermon, repentance, a desire to be baptized, etc.